Staten Island: A Brief History

 Depiction by Alonzo Chappel of S.I Peace Conference

 During 1776, Staten Island was occupied by British forces, with as many as 30,000 British soldiers being quartered on the island.
-Staten Island was mostly a loyalist stronghold, with patriots meeting in secret, dispatching intelligence about the movements of the enemy.
+Staten Island was mostly a loyalist stronghold, with patriots meeting in secret, dispatching intelligence about the movements of the British army.
 After years of occupation, many patriots fled the area to New Jersey and beyond, and the island was nearly completely deforested, with Staten Island lumber being used up by the British army.

 Civil War envelope